MichaelVasseur/electron-ipc-bus/README.md

     var queryState = ipcBusBroker.queryState()

-Returns the list of pair <topic, peerName> subscriptions.
+Returns the list of pair <channel, peerName> subscriptions.
 Format may change from one version to another.

 ## Ipc Bus client